-For a full list of courses approved for the degree including titles and course numbers, use the University General Catalog by selecting the name of the program and looking under the "Requirements" heading.
+For a full list of courses approved for the degree including titles and course numbers, use the University General Catalog to find the name of the program.
+Once on the webpage of the program, look under the "Requirements" heading.
 Students should consult with their advisor in advance to inquire about special permission to count courses that do not appear on this pre-approved list.